isomerpages/mol-services/_government-services/06d-health-expenses.md

         <li>MediSave may also be used to pay for Integrated Shield Plans (IPs) and ElderShield Supplements, up to withdrawal limits.</li>
       </ul>
   </ul>
-<p><em>Note: Approved dependants are your spouse, children, parents, grandparents and siblings.
+<p><em>*Note: Approved dependants are your spouse, children, parents, grandparents and siblings.
 They can be of any nationality except for your grandparents and siblings who must be Singapore Citizens or Permanent Residents.</em></p>
   <p>Learn more about the benefits and considerations on the use of MediSave <a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/healthcare/medisave">here</a>.</p>
       </div>
     </div>
     <div class="tab">
       <input type="checkbox" id="save-check">
-      <label class="tab-label" for="save-check">How Much Medisave Can You Withdraw for Your Treatment</label>
+      <label class="tab-label" for="save-check">How Much MediSave Can You Withdraw for Your Treatment</label>
       <div class="tab-content">
 <p>You can withdraw up to the respective MediSave Withdrawal Limits for hospitalisation and outpatient treatments.
 You can check with your hospital or healthcare provider for more details.​</p>